 Have a pre-listing inspection done on your house.
 It will cost approximately $400-600, depending on the size of your house, and it's well worth the expense.
 The inspector will identify all the items that need repaired or replaced, and you will have plenty of time to get those items taken care of prior to selling.
 The buyers of your home will have an inspection done once their offer is accepted.
 So it's much better to take care of these items in advance than to potentially lose a good buyer, or end up renegotiating the contract to account for repairs or a reduction in the sale price.

 Contact your real estate agent and invite them over to view your home.
 Your agent will be able to help you make a list of things that you should do to maximize your home's appeal.
 This could include rearranging or editing the furniture, painting, updating or removing carpeting, and updating hardware, plumbing fixtures, or light fixtures.
 There are many low cost upgrades you can make to your home that will make a big difference in its attractiveness to potential buyers.

 Get rid of all the clutter in your home.
 Tackle one room at a time.
 Remove all the unnecessary knick knacks from the furniture and walls, and clean out the closets.
 You can sort the items to discard into piles to give away, throw away, or sell.
 The goal is to have your closets be about half full.
-So if you will be moving before breaking out the Spring wardrobe, then pack away all your Spring and Summer clothing and label it for the impending move.
+So if you will be moving before breaking out the Winter wardrobe, then pack away all your Winter clothing and label it for the impending move.

 If you are keeping things for your children or grandchildren, first ask them if they really want the items, and if they do, perhaps they can take them now.
 If there are items that you want to keep that are 'cluttering up' your home, you may want to consider placing them in a storage unit or boxing them up and stacking them on shelving units in the basement until you move on to your next home.